nickrusso42518/nots/README.md

   * [FAQ](#faq)

 ## Supported platforms
-Today, Cisco IOS/IOS-XE and IOS-XR are supported.
-The valid `device_type` options used for inventory groups are enumerated below.
+Today, Cisco IOS/IOS-XE, IOS-XR, and NX-OS are supported.
+Valid `device_type` options used for inventory groups are enumerated below.
 Each platform has a folder in the `devices/` directory, such as `devices/ios/`.
 The file named `main.yml` is the task list that is included from the main